thoughtspot/thoughtspot_rest_api_v1_python/README.md

     except requests.exceptions.HTTPError as e:
         print(e)

-`examples/liveboard_pdf_export.py` shows how to use to get binary object exporys and save them to disk, although you could do further processing of those objects in memory.
+`examples/liveboard_pdf_export.py` shows how to use to get binary object exports and save them to disk, although you could do further processing of those objects in memory.

+The Data APIs return back results in a JSON format.
+In V1,

 ## Additional libraries